How much time will I spend working on an online class?

 Can I complete CVA courses from home?

-Students can work from home or school.
+Students may complete their CVA coursework from any location where a computer and internet connection are available.
+Depending on a student’s schedule they may decide to participate in CVA courses from school, or work from home, the public library, or any location that suits their needs.
 Part-time CVA students who wish to work from home may need to provide their own transportation to or from school.

 How is Chesapeake Virtual Academy different from Virtual Virginia?

 All CVA teachers are Chesapeake Public Schools employees and follow the same district curriculum as students in on campus courses.
 In addition, all students enrolled in CVA are Chesapeake Public Schools students.